Stirlings Australia Terms & Conditions of sale and services

 any composition or arrangement with its creditors, or a manager, receiver or provisional liquidator or liquidator or administrator is appointed to

 the customer’s business.

 13. Governing law

 The customer agrees to submit to the non-exclusive jurisdiction of the Western Australian courts for all purposes of or in connection with such

-Effective 1st july 1996
+Effective 1st October 2015